cocos-creator/docs-3d-deprecated/en/editor/publish/publish-vivo-mini-game.md

 The specific filling rules for the relevant parameter configuration are as follows:

-- **Game Package Name**

-  **Game Package Name** is filled in according to the developer's needs.
-It's required.
+- **Game Package Name**: is required. it is filled in according to the developer's needs.

-- **Desktop Icon**

-  **Desktop Icon** is required.
+- **Desktop Icon**: is required.
 Click the **search icon** button at the back of the input box to select the icon you want.
-When building, the Desktop Icon will be built into the vivo Mini Game project.
-Desktop Icon suggest using PNG pictures.
+When building, the **Desktop Icon** will be built into the vivo Mini Game project.
+It is suggested to use `PNG` images for the **Desktop Icon**.

-- **Game Version Name**

-  This item is required. **Game Version Name** is the real version, such as: 1.0.0.
+- **Game Version Name**: is required. **Game Version Name** is the real version, such as: **1.0.0**.

-- **Game Version Number**

-  This item is required. **Game Version Number** is different from the **Game Version Name**, and the **Game Version Number** is mainly used to distinguish the version update.
+- **Game Version Number**: is required. **Game Version Number** is different from the **Game Version Name**, and the **Game Version Number** is mainly used to distinguish the version update.
 Each time when you submit audit, the game version number is at least 1 higher than the value of the last submitted audit.
 It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted. **Note**: The **Game Version Number** must be a positive integer.

-- **Supported Minimum Platform Version Number**
+- **Supported Minimum Platform Version Number**: is required.

-  This item is required.
 Please refer to [Official Documentation](https://minigame.vivo.com.cn/documents/#/download/engine?id=%E6%9B%B4%E6%96%B0%E8%AE%B0%E5%BD%95%EF%BC%9A) to check the latest version number of vivo engine.

-- **Build Sub Package**

-  This option is supported from v1.0.4 onwards and is enabled by default.
+- **Build Sub Package**: is supported by v1.0.4 onwards and is enabled by **default**.
 For details, please refer to **Subpackage Loading** at the end of this document.

-- **Small Packet Mode**
+- **Small Packet Mode**: is optional.

-  This item is optional.
 The in-package volume of the mini-game contains code and resources that cannot exceed 10M, and resources can be loaded via network requests. **Small Packet Mode** is to help developers keep the script files in the mini game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
 And the download, cache and version management of remote resources, Cocos Creator 3D has already helped the developer.
 What the developer needs to do is the following steps:

   1. When building, check the **Small Packet Mode** and fill in the **Small Packet Mode Server Path**.

   2. **First game resource package into the game package**, this item is optional.

-      In the Small Packet Mode, due to too many resources on the launch scene, downloading and loading resources for a long time may result in a short black screen when entering the game for the first time.
+      In the **Small Packet Mode**, due to too many resources on the launch scene, downloading and loading resources for a long time may result in a short black screen when entering the game for the first time.
 If **First game resource package into the game package** is checked, you can reduce the black screen time when you first enter the game.
 However, it should be noted that the `res/import` resource does not support split resource downloading at this time, and the entire `import` directory is also packaged into the first package.

       Developers can choose whether to check this item according to their needs.
 Then click on **Build**.

   3. After the build is complete, click the **Open** button after the **Build Path** to upload the `res` directory under the release path to the small packet mode server.
-For example, if the default release path is `build`, the Build Task Name is `vivo-mini-game`, you need to upload the `/build/vivo-mini-game/res` directory.
+For example, if the default release path is `build`, the **Build Task Name** is `vivo-mini-game`, you need to upload the `/build/vivo-mini-game/res` directory.

-      **Note**: If you are using the command line to compile small packet mode, remember to backup the `build/vivo-mini-game/res` directory, then delete the `build/vivo-mini-game/res` directory, and then perform command line compilation (npm run build).
+      > **Note**: If you are using the command line to compile **small packet mode**, remember to backup the `build/vivo-mini-game/res` directory, then delete the `build/vivo-mini-game/res` directory, and then perform command line compilation (`npm run build`).

   At this point, the `res` directory will no longer be included in the built-up rpk, and the resources in the `res` directory will be downloaded from the filled **Small Packet Mode Server Path** through the network request.

-- **Keystore**

-  When you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Creator 3D, which is used only for **debugging**. **Note**: When the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.
+- **Keystore**: when you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Creator 3D, which is used only for **debugging**. **Note**: When the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.

   If you don't check the **Keystore**, you need to configure the signature files **certificate.pem path** and **private.pem path**, where you build a rpk package that you can **publish directly**.
 The developer can configure two signature files by using the **search icon** button to the right of the input box.